About UNDP in Lao PDR

-The National Investment Strategy, planned with UNDP technical assistance, acts as a guide for promoting and selecting quality investments in natural resources that do not harm the environment.
+The National Investment Strategy, planned with UNDP's technical assistance, acts as a guide for promoting and selecting quality investments in natural resources that do not harm the environment.
 The Small Grants Programme shows that small-scale investments in natural resource management and biodiversity conservation can have long-lasting impact if communities are involved, as well as contributing to the development of civil society.

 The UXO programme has been tackling the deadly legacy of war since 1996.
-More than 25,000 hectares of land – equivalent to 250 square kilometres – have been cleared and more than 1 million items of UXO destroyed.
+More than 30,000 hectares of land – equivalent to 300 square kilometres – have been cleared, and more than 1 million items of UXO destroyed.
 This increases the safety of people in nearby communities and expands the amount of land available for food production and other development activities.